bgd-labs/aave-proposals/README.md

 This repository contains various proposals targeting the Aave governance.
 In addition to the actual proposals this repository also contains tooling to standardize certain protocol tasks.
 The tooling documentation is co-located with the relevant smart contracts.

+# Deprecated ⚰️
+With the coming of Aave Governance v2.5 and v3, this repository has been deprecated and contributors should instead submit PR to the new [aave-proposals-v3](https://github.com/bgd-labs/aave-proposals-v3) repository.

 ## Tooling

 ### Cross-chain forwarders